Vt. small colleges face big challenges

 The school’s financial predicament has impacted efforts to attract and retain students.
 Scott said the school has been “very transparent” with existing students and prospective students about the school’s circumstances.

-She said the school has “an obligation to be upfront and transparent with students and also help them understand there is risk to coming here and clear about what the risks are and what they are not.”
+She said the school has “an obligation to be upfront and transparent with students, and also help them understand there is risk to coming here, and (be) clear about what the risks are and what they are not.”

 CSJ has 227 students and just under 100 full- and part-time faculty and staff.